ASendellPrice/NorfolkIslandHybridization/Calc_DStatistics.md

 The outputted file will be formatted like this:
 CHROM	POS	    15-179	N101	N102	N103
-1      107144	C/C	    C/C   N/N	  C/C
+1      107144	C|C	    C|C   N/N	  C/C
-1	    107145	G/G	    G/G	  N/N   G/G
+1	    107145	G|G	    G|G	  N/N   G/G

 Missing data is denoted as N, and phased and unphased genotypes are shown conventionally with | and /.
-For our data all sites are unphased.
+For our data all sites are phased.

 Calculate D-statistic using ABBABABAwindows.py
 First set path to python script, and define necessary variables: